 First of all, you will want to avoid any waiting in line.

-Second of all, many sites in Rome are now requiring advance booking and it's sometimes not possible at all to book on site.
+Second of all, many sites in Rome (specifically the Colosseum) require advance booking and it's sometimes not possible at all to buy tickets on site.

 If you're considering a pass that includes both sites, forget the Roma Pass which does not include the Vatican Museums.

-But there are other Rome city passes that do.
+But there are other Rome city passes that do, like the TurboPass.

 For more about what tickets/passes to book, visit these pages: